chicio/chicio.github.io/_posts/2018-03-02-code-review-whats-it-is-and-why-it-is-important.md

 layout: post
 title: "Code review: what it is and why it matters"
 description: "In this post I will talk about code review: what it is and why it matters."
-date: 2018-02-19
+date: 2018-03-02
 image: /assets/images/posts/01-technology-version-update.jpg
-tags: [swift, ios, apple, mobile application development, test driven development]
+tags: [agile, clean code, test driven development]
 comments: true
 seo:
  - type: "BlogPosting"